Bobby Vee

 Robert Thomas Velline (April 30, 1943 – October 24, 2016), known professionally as Bobby Vee, was an American singer who was a teen idol in the early 1960s and also appeared in films.
 According to Billboard magazine, he had thirty-eight Hot 100 chart hits, ten of which reached the Top 20.
 He had six gold singles in his career.

-Life
+Early life

 Vee was born in Fargo, North Dakota, to Sydney Ronald Velline (a chef, pianist and fiddle player) and Saima Cecelia Tapanila, in a family of Norwegian and Finnish heritage.
+He attended Central High School in Fargo where he learned to play the saxophone.